Access4all/a11y-checklist/en/wcag/1.1.1-non-text-content/video-and-audio-titles/README.md

 created_at: "2024-03-13 16:03:27"
 ---

-# Checkpoint: Video and audio titles
+# ✅ Video and audio titles

 ## Description